 Overwhelmingly rapid changes to public gatherings, travel restrictions, quarantines etc. all have domino effects for business.
 What does this mean for taxation and deadlines?

-The Canada Revenue Agency already has programs in place for mitigating late filings and penalties for deadlines missed due to natural disasters etc. From those, we developed Best Practices.
+The Canada Revenue Agency before COVID-19 already had programs in place for mitigating late filings and penalties for deadlines missed due to natural disasters etc. From those, we developed Best Practices.

 Here are our best practices:

 - Be aware of whether it is a “hard deadline” or a “soft deadline”.
 A hard deadline is generally a payment deadline.
 For example, paying your GST or payroll late is a clear cut failure to meet a deadline and will result in a penalty.
 Whereas failing to file a refund return for income tax on time is a soft deadline.
 The actual law behind that tax deadline reads something like this.
 “You must pay your taxes on time” not “you must file your taxes on time” Thus if you are confident of a refund or you have a good idea of what you owe and make the payment on time the actual tax filing can be made after the deadline without penalty.

 - Check the penalty for later payment or filing.
 For example, if you file a GST return on time and later figure out that you miscalculated and short file and short paid by $10 on a $100 payment, you potentially owe penalties and interest on $10.
 In comparison, if you filed that same return late and paid late but made the correct payment of $110, you would owe penalties and interest on the full $110.
 It is better to file on time with the best information available and make corrections later.
 Compare a penalty on $10 to a penalty on $110.